HuppiFluppi/survey-tool/README.md

 - Add support for more question types
 - Add multi survey languages support
 - Add support for images
-- Add support color themes
+- Add support for custom color themes
 - Add fullscreen/kiosk mode
-- Add Conditional pages
+- Add conditional pages

 ## Contributing
 Contributions are welcome!
 Please:
 - Open issues with clear steps to reproduce and expected behavior
 - Submit Pull Requests with concise descriptions, tests (where applicable), and clean commit history
-- Follow the project’s coding style and architectural guidelines
+- Follow the project’s coding style and patterns

+## Disclaimer

+This software is provided "as is", without warranty of any kind.
+The author is certain parts of this software could be done better.
+The todos are plenty and bugs are likely hiding.
+Use at your own risk and have fun.
+This is a learning and experiment project.

 ## License
-This project is licensed under MIT.
+This project is provided under MIT license.
 See [license file](LICENSE)